NicletteTshiyombo/StudyPlanner-/StudyPlannerREADME.md

 Tasks are saved when the user clicks Save or exits Ensures data persistence between sessions
 ---
-## Important Notes
-Task IDs must be unique
-Duplicate task IDs are not allowed
-Invalid state transitions will display an error message If tasks.txt does not exist, it will be created automatically
----
 ## Testing

 The project includes a dedicated testing package, studyplannertest.